Income Protection for self employed contractors

 This is why income protection should be factored into your business plan if you’re self employed.
 If you’re self employed and taking out an income protection policy, your monthly income is based on your share of the pre-tax profits generated by your business.
 Some insurers also consider dividends income from your business if you own a limited company, as long as the dividend income is clearly related to work activities, and is paid from current year annual profits net of tax.

-In 2018 more than 30% of income protection claims were made for musculoskeletal accidents and fractures.
-If someone with an office job suffered a back injury or loss of a limb, it’s likely that they would need little or no time away from work, but if a builder or carpenter suffers a muscle or skeletal injury, it’s likely to make it difficult for them to carry out their duties until they’ve recovered or rehabilitated.
+In 2022, 34% [3] of income protection claims were made for musculoskeletal issues such as neck and back pain.
+If someone with an office job suffered a neck or back injury, it’s likely that they would need little or no time away from work, but if a builder or carpenter suffers a muscle or skeletal injury, it’s likely to make it difficult for them to carry out their duties until they’ve recovered or rehabilitated.

 Simply put - contractors are at a higher risk, so they’re in greater need of protection.
 Self-employed contractors are in even more of a precarious position because they won’t get sick pay from an employer.